 - Documents: authentication, best evidence rule, business records, hospital records, certified copies

 - Trial Issues: burden of proof, relevance, how to introduce evidence into trial (foundation requirements

 Annotated guide to Massachusetts evidence, (Mass.
 Practice v.
 20A) West, annual.

-Article I General Provisions – Article II Judicial Notice – Article III Inferences, Prima Facie Evidence, and Presumptions -Article IV Relevancy and Its Limits – Article V Privileges and Disqualifications – Article VI Witnesses – Article VII Opinion and Expert Evidence – Article VIII Hearsay – Article IX Authentication and Identification – Article X Contents of Writings and Records – Article XI Miscellaneous Rules – Appendix A Federal Rules of Evidence – Appendix B Dwyer Order.
+Article I General Provisions – Article II Judicial Notice – Article III Inferences, Prima Facie Evidence, and Presumptions -Article IV Relevancy and Its Limits – Article V Privileges and Disqualifications – Article VI Witnesses – Article VII Opinion and Expert Evidence – Article VIII Hearsay – Article IX Authentication and Identification – Article X Contents of Writings and Records – Article XI Miscellaneous Sections – Appendix A Federal Rules of Evidence – Appendix B Dwyer Order.

 Evidence, 3rd ed.
 (Mass.
 Practice v.
 19 & 20, West, 2016 with supplement.